skacem/skacem.github.io/_posts/2022-03-01-Customer-Lifetime-Value-Prediction.md

 Now, before I get into the code, I'd like to briefly discuss the importance of customer-centric marketing in today's business environment.
 Those who are simply interested in programming can skip the next parts and go straight to xx.

-## From Product-Centricity to Customer-Centric Marketing
+## From Product-Centric to Customer-Centric Marketing

 Until recently, retailers have approached marketing from a product-oriented perspective, focusing mainly on the features, benefits, and prices of their products and services while ignoring the needs and wants of their customers.
 The focus of this approach is on quick transactions, using  marketing mix and advertising campaigns to grab consumers' attention and persuade them to make an impulse purchase.
 Sales are then treated as faceless transactions with the ultimate goal to increase conversion and short-term profits.

 However, in today's competitive business landscape and mature marketplaces, retailers are looking for new ways to differentiate themselves from their competitors.
-Those that adopt customer-centric marketing can provide tailored experiences that are engaging for their target customers.
+Those that adopt customer-centric marketing can provide tailored experiences that are engaging for their customer base.
 This requires understanding customers on an individual level and forecasting their CLV to determine how profitable they will be in a long-term relationship.
 After all, you don't want to waste your time and marketing budget on unprofitable customers.

-Now besides the competitive

-    *  Today's businesses face overcrowded marketplaces and are looking for new ways to differentiate themselves from their competitors.
-With a customer-centric marketing, companies can create a strong value proposition that differentiates them from their peers.
-    *  With the rise of digital marketing, companies now have access to vast amounts of data on their customers, which they can use to gain insights.
-This has enabled companies to create more personalized marketing campaigns and to build stronger relationships with their customers.
+Indeed, the transition to a more customer-centric marketing strategy among retailers comes from a combination of factors such as competitive pressures, changing consumer behavior, digital transformation and data availability.
+With the advent of social media and e-commerce, customers have gained greater access to a variety of retailers offering the same or similar products and have become more knowledgeable in their purchasing decisions.
+They now expect organizations to understand and cater to their individual needs and wants, and have higher expectations for personalized and tailored value-added services and buying experiences.
+In addition, digital transformation and the availability of data have made it easier for retailers to gain insights into customers' behavior, preferences and concerns.
+This data can be used to create more targeted and personalized marketing campaigns and improve products and services.
+Customer relationship management (CRM) tools also enabled retailers to manage customer interactions more efficiently and effectively while improving overall customer satisfaction and retention.

+In summary, it is essential for organizations to adopt both product and customer-centric marketing strategies to remain competitive in saturated marketplaces.
+A customer-centric approach is important for building strong relationships with the customer base and fostering trust and loyalty, which can attract repeat purchases, increase word of mouth and prevent customers from turning to competitors.
+On the other hand, a product-centric approach is also important when it comes to attracting new customers and generating initial interest in a product or service.
+By using both strategies, retailers can effectively balance the needs of new customer acquisition and customer retention, ultimately leading to long-term success in the marketplace.
+Now let's get started with the more exciting part: implementing a CLV forecast in Python.